Last Updated on July 24, 2023

 The reason why I’m torn about thinking I could’ve done without this gear is because the pants and jacket (both worn over your normal gear) did serve me very well when it did rain, and since my legs didn’t get wet at all, I wasn’t freezing in the rain like some other hikers who only had a poncho, and whose pants and shoes got soaked.

-I think it would be dependent on what time of year you’re doing the Camino: if you do it in October/November, then they’re definitely a good investment (the set is around $20).
+I think it depends on what time of year you’re walking the Camino: if you do it in October/November, then they’re definitely a good investment (the set is around $20).